 Caring for your dentures

-Dentures, just like natural teeth, require daily maintenance in order to stay clean and keep bacteria from growing inside of your mouth.
+Dentures, just like natural teeth, require daily maintenance to stay clean and fresh.
 Keep your dentures clean and your smile healthy:

 - When handling your dentures, stand over a clean, folded towel or a sink full of water.
 This way, if you accidentally drop your dentures, they are less likely to break.